syscover/laravel-nav-tools/README.md

 **8 - Get values in views**

-You can get lan and country values from session
+You can get lang and country values with this helpers
 ```
 session('userCountry'); // to get country user
-session('userLang'); // to get language user
+user_lang(); // to get language user
 ```